dkoppel/tech-challenge/README.md

-# poc-tech-challenge #
+# tech-challenge #

 The purpose of this technical challenge is to demonstrate a working knowledge of Terraform through practical application.
-This terraform configuration will provision a simple Proof of Concept infrastructure in the AWS cloud, meeting the following requirements:
+This terraform configuration provisions a simple Proof of Concept infrastructure in the AWS cloud, meeting the following requirements:

 1. A VPC containing 4 subnets, distributed amongst 2 availability zones, two private and two public.
 2. An Application load balancer (HTTP).